Agreements Lawyer

 What does an agreements lawyer actually do?

 An agreements lawyer translates commercial deals into clear, enforceable contracts.
 They don’t just copy-paste terms; they draft, review, and negotiate documents so they hold up under pressure.
-This includes co-founder agreements, share subscription deeds, licensing terms, and supply contracts.
+This includes co-founder agreements, employment agreements, share subscription deeds, licensing terms, commercial property lease, and supply contracts.
 Their job is to make sure what’s on paper reflects what was agreed and protects your position if things turn.

 Do I need an agreements lawyer if I already have a contract draft?